 Stages of Recovery from Alcoholism

 Before entering formal treatment programs, people seeking to recover from the effects of alcoholism typically stop drinking and go through a period of medical detoxification.
 This supervised process provides an appropriate environment for safe alcohol withdrawal.
-Such an environment is especially important for severe, long-term alcoholics, who have a significant chance of developing seizures, delirium tremens (the DTs) or other major withdrawal complications.
-Without the proper professional oversight, these complications have the potential to lead to fatal consequences.
+Such a situation is especially important for severe, long-term alcoholics who have a significant chance of developing seizures, delirium tremens (the DTs), or other major withdrawal complications like post-acute withdrawal syndrome.
+Without proper professional oversight, these complications have the potential to lead to fatal consequences.
 Regardless of the severity of symptoms, experts recommend medical detox for all alcoholics.

 After successful completion of detox, the next steps of alcohol recovery take place in inpatient or outpatient treatment.
 Inpatient treatment is the usual option for people with moderate or severe alcoholism symptoms.
 People with mild-to-moderate symptoms may be able to recover while enrolled in an intensive or standard outpatient program.
 Whether treatment is inpatient or outpatient, it frequently involves the use of one of the three medications approved for use in cases of alcohol dependence: